Similan Islands

 How to Get to the Similan Islands

-You can reach the Similan Islands from Phuket by speedboat or a smaller vessel as part of an organized tour.
+How to get to the Similan Islands from Phuket?
+You can take a speedboat or a small vessel as part of a guided tour.
 The trip usually takes around 2.5 hours.
 Independent trips to the Similan Islands are now prohibited, and overnight stays on the islands are not allowed — only day tours are permitted.
 These measures aim to reduce tourist impact on the environment and preserve the islands’ pristine condition.

 Each island has its own number and name: